HiDefTextiles/HiDefKnits/README.md

 - *Summary of a maximum 1 page.*

+TODO

-HiDef Knits is an intuitive easy-to-use design tool for knitwear, that even the not so computer savvy grandmother would be able to use or even be useful for those limited or no experience in knitting to design a garment that they could outsource the knitting to.
+HiDef Knits is an intuitive easy-to-use design tool for handmade knitwear, that even the not so computer savvy grandmother would be able to use or even be useful for those limited or no experience in knitting to design a garment that they could outsource the knitting to.

-The use of HiDef Knits is to enable hobby knitters to publish their designs for others to make.
-Where the output of HiDef Knits could be a valuable income source for those users who to choose to sell their pattern to others.
+The objective of HiDef Knits is create a tool that enables hobby knitters to publish their designs for others to make.
+Thereby, the output of HiDef Knits could be a valuable income source for those users who to choose to sell their patterns to others.

-Knitted related apps that are on the market aren't sophisticated enough to generate even the simplest garment.
+Knitted related apps currently on the market aren't sophisticated enough to generate even the simplest garment.
 They're mostly useful for keeping track of where you are in a written pattern.
-There are a few desktop software solutions available that create illustrative pattern schematics but they have with a steep learning curveboth, and are generally too expensive for self-publishing designers or hobby knitters.
+There are a few desktop software solutions available that create illustrative pattern schematics, but they have with a steep learning curveboth, and are generally too expensive for self-publishing designers or hobby knitters.
 Moreover, they are designed with sewing designers in mind, so there is minimal support for generating meaningful patterns for handknits.